 No, we are not a part of Fort Worth ISD.
 We are our own district and not part of any other.
 As such, we follow our own calendar although we may loosely follow Fort Worth ISD regarding bad weather closures.

 It is our district policy to not give out wait list information.
 Also, our wait lists do not carry over from year to year.
-The application process for the 19-20 school year will begin again in January 2019 with our lottery being held the first weekend of March.
+The application process for the 21-22 school year will begin again in January 2021 with our lottery being held the first week of March.

 If I have multiple children in the lottery, and only one of my children is drawn, will my other children still be placed?